60th Reunion Dinner - Thursday, April 10, 2025

 A young man was talking to his father about growing up, marriage, and responsibilities.
 The Father said "Never forget your friends," he advised, "they will become more important as you get older. regardless of how much you love your family and your children.
 Stay in touch with them somehow.
 "What strange advice!" thought the young man.
 "I just got married, I am becoming an adult and surely my wife and children will be everything I need to make sense of my life.“ Over the years, he began to understand what his Father was talking about.
 Although time and nature carry out their designs, friends and classmates are life’s bulwarks.

-After over 75 years of life, and over 59 years after graduation here is what we learned:
+After over 78 years of life, and approaching 60 years after graduation here is what we learned:

 • Time passes.